prioritizr/prioritizr/docs/reference/fast_extract.md

 - fun:

   `character` name of statistic to summarize data.
-Defaults to `"mean"`.
 Available options include `"sum"` or `"mean"`.
 Defaults to `"mean"`.

 ## Value

 A `matrix` containing the summary amount of each feature within each planning unit.
-Rows correspond to different spatial features in the argument to `y` and columns correspond to different raster layers in the argument to `x`.
+Rows correspond to different spatial features in `y` and columns correspond to different raster layers in `x`.

 ## Details